raakk1/markdown-portfolio/_includes/04-lists.md

     2. second subitem
 4. last item

-Do you :heart: my list, then please :+1: it
+Do you :heart: my list, then please :+1: it.

-Mery Christmas :christmas_tree:!
+Mery Christmas :christmas_tree: !